Selma Sueli Silva

+Selma Sueli Silva (September 17, 1963) is a Brazilian journalist, writer and radio personality.
+She is the creator of the digital portal O Mundo Autista (2015–present) and co-host of programs and podcasts such as Rádio Vivo (radio program, 1999–2015), Mundo Autista D&I (2015–present), and Boas de Conversa (2026–present).
+Among her notable books are the autobiography Minha vida de trás para Frente (2017), the journalistic book Camaleônicos (2019), and the anthology Autismo no Feminino (2022).

 Career

 Silva worked as a producer and presenter on several radio stations in Minas Gerais, where it is estimated that she reached a large audience.
 In an earlier period of her career, she also worked as a chief advisor at INSS/MG.
 She also works as a podcaster, addressing themes as autism in elderly people and motherhood on autism.
 In 2025, she began her master's degree in Literature at Federal University of Pelotas.

-Selma Sueli Silva is recognized for being one of the creators of the portal "O Mundo Autista", launched in 2015, which has become a relevant digital platform with content created by people within the autistic spectrum in Brazil.
+Selma Sueli Silva is recognized for being one of the creators of the portal "O Mundo Autista", launched in 2015, which has become a relevant digital platform with content created by people within the autistic spectrum in Brazil..
 "O Mundo Autista" explores the subjects of behavior and literature, with a specific focus on adults on the autism spectrum.

 In "Minha vida de trás para Frente" ("My Life Backwards", 2017), her autobiography, Selma recounts the rediscovery of her own history after being diagnosed with autism at age 53.
 By revisiting her life, the author realizes that the signs of autism were always present.
 The book explores different phases of Selma's life: from her childhood and adolescence, where she felt afraid of displeasing others due to her naivety and "non-standard" personality, to her career in radio, where she won over listeners with her professional confidence and humanist ideals.
 In the 2019 book-report "Camaleônicos" ("Chameleonics", 2019), Selma blends theory, personal accounts, and interviews to build a comprehensive overview of life on the autism spectrum.
 The book addresses sensory and communication challenges as well as the unique talents and perspectives of each person, showcasing the diversity within the Autistic Spectrum.

 Her other literary credits include the collection "Autismo no Feminino" ("Autism in Females," 2022) and the memoir and essay book "Diversos Diálogos" ("Diverse Dialogues", 2022), co-written with Sophia Mendonça.
 In fiction, she wrote the psychological horror novel "Nem Tudo é o que Parece" ("Not Everything is What It Seems," 2024).
 The work tackles taboos surrounding atypical motherhood and issues related to gender identity, exploring the complexities of family relationships and the journey of acceptance and overcoming challenges related to neurodevelopment and Borderline Personality Disorder.